lainproliant/bakery/README.md

+NOTE: Bakery is deprecated in favor of panifex: <https://github.com/lainproliant/panifex>

 # Bakery: A Python build system straight out of the oven

 Bakery is a dependency driven build system atop the